 These household names use the data to their advantage to win over their customers and challenge their competitors.

-Market research can help brands achieve:
+Market research can help organizations achieve:

 - Strengths reputation and credibility